fackerlee/fackerlee/README.md

 ### Glad to see you here!

-- 🧑‍💻 I'm currently work at `Aglive` as `Software Engineering`.
+- 🧑‍💻 I'm currently work at `Keysight` as `IT Engineering`.

-- 🌱 I’m currently learning react and new languages.
+- 🌱 I’m currently learning Python, Django, MySql and new some languages.

 - 👯 I’m looking forward to collaborate on open source projects.